lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 林邦曄 (Austin Lin, Chunghwa Telecom) and
 Mojtaba Bisheh-Niasar

-We especially want to recognize the contributions of Dr. Britta Hale who has helped immensly with strengthening the signature combiner construction, and with analyzing the scheme with respect to EUF-CMA and Non-Separability properties.
+We especially want to recognize the contributions of Dr. Britta Hale who has helped immensely with strengthening the signature combiner construction, and with analyzing the scheme with respect to EUF-CMA and Non-Separability properties.

 We are grateful to all who have given feedback over the years, formally or informally, on mailing lists or in person, including any contributors who may have been inadvertently omitted from this list.